 In performing calculations, the numeral with the least number of digits determines the number of significant figures.
 You would then round up or down before adding or subtracting but after multiplying or dividing.
 This can be confusing, but there are several online sources to help with these details.

 The use of rates, ratios, scientific notation, and significant figures is very important in scientific writing.
 Be sure familiarize yourself with these terms and how to use them.
+Did you enjoy reading this post?
+Please share your thoughts by commenting in the section below.

 Please register to post a comment.